A simple, tasty moong dal dosa makes a perfect and nutritious snack or even an entire meal. Serve with coconut chutney for a memorable meal.

 Sometimes we choose towns because we were charmed by how they looked or sounded on television or in a movie, even one we didn't like, simply because that's how we find out about it.
 After regretting the time we spent watching Runaway Bride, we still made a stop in Berlin, Maryland, the lovely town not far from Ocean City where it was shot.
 We've visited Burkittsville, also in Maryland, the wooded, one-road town where the cult classic Blair Witch Project was made.
 And on a trip through New York state we couldn't resist dropping into Jamestown and Celeron, the neighboring towns where another one of our favorite yesteryear sitcom stars, Lucille Ball, was born and raised.
 (And yes, Lucy, our other dog, was named after her.
 You can also guess now who Freddie gets his name from!)

-I love dosas but I don’t make them as often as I’d like to simply because all that overnight soaking is a little bit much for someone as unorganized as I am.
+Now on to these Moong Dal Dosas.
+I love making dosa but I don't do it as often as I'd like to because of the overnight soaking.
 This dosa requires just a two-hour soak which even I can make time for.
 And the result is super-delicious and nutritious: since the dosa has both lentils and rice in it, it makes a complete protein.
 How great is that?

 Here's the recipe.
 Enjoy, everyone!